 Evaluation of credit and recommendations are determined by the appropriate WKU academic department.
 The corresponding course and the credit hours which may be earned appears below.
 Credit hour equivalencies are reviewed as needed by academic units.

-Prior Learning Assessment
+Departmental Articulation and Partnership Agreements

+WKU’s colleges, and academic departments may enter agreements or establish partnerships with external agencies to award credit for prior learning.
+Partnerships and agreements for prior learning credit must be approved by the Dean’s Office (if applicable) and Office of the Provost.
+The Office of the Registrar will notate details regarding the agreement and/or partnership with the specific academic program’s information within the catalog.

+Portfolio Evaluation

-Students who have acquired extensive college-level knowledge and skills in academic areas including but not limited to employment, military experience, civic activities, volunteer service, organizational training or workshops, or other non-traditional means may be granted credit for the knowledge and skills they have gained through nationally standardized exams (AP, CLEP, IB, ACE, etc.), departmental assessments, or portfolio development and evaluation.
-This policy focuses on portfolio development and evaluation.
-This policy focuses on portfolio development and evaluation, while referencing national and departmental assessments when appropriate.
+Students who have acquired extensive college-level knowledge and skills in academic areas including but not limited to employment, military experience, civic activities, volunteer service, organizational training or workshops, or other non-traditional means may be granted credit for the knowledge and skills they have gained through nationally standardized exams (AP, CLEP, IB, ACE, etc.), agreements and partnerships, departmental proficiency assessments, or portfolio development and evaluation.
+This policy focuses on portfolio development and evaluation while referencing national and departmental assessments when appropriate.

-Prior learning by portfolio evaluation is considered an opportunity for students to demonstrate their knowledge and is not a guarantee of credit for experience.
-Students will complete a portfolio of their prior learning as a part of a portfolio development course, IDST 250, taught by an instructor who has undergone training by the Council for Adult and Experiential Learning (CAEL).
-Please note: the three credits earned in IDST 250 will count toward residence, while the prior learning credit awarded will be treated as non-residence credit.
-The portfolio, with varying forms of documents, will tie content learning outcomes to the knowledge and skills students have acquired through experiential learning.
+Portfolio evaluation is considered an opportunity for students to demonstrate knowledge and is not a guarantee of credit for experience.
+Students will complete a portfolio of their prior learning as a part of a portfolio development course, taught by an instructor who has undergone training by the Council for Adult and Experiential Learning (CAEL).
+Please note: the three credits earned in the portfolio course will count toward residence, while the prior learning credit awarded will be non-residence credit.
+The portfolio, with varying forms of documents, will tie course learning outcomes to the knowledge and skills students have acquired through experiential learning.
 Credit earned will depend upon the student’s ability to produce a portfolio that communicates learning outcomes consistent with the WKU mission on the level expected for the credit sought.
-Before registering for this course, students will consult with the instructor to evaluate the feasibility of seeking credit in a particular area.
+Before registering for this course, students will consult with his or her advisor to discuss the feasibility of seeking credit in a particular area.
+Portfolio courses are available based on student need.
+Currently, IDST 250 is the only approved portfolio course available for students to enroll for credit evaluation.
+The student and/or advisor should contact the School of Leadership & Professional Studies to request enrollment in the course prior to the start of the semester or term.

-The student will identify a maximum of two content areas for which credit is being sought, and his or her portfolio will be submitted to two full-time WKU faculty members, at least one from each area for which the student is seeking credit, upon successful completion of the course.
+The portfolio will be submitted to two full-time WKU faculty members, at least one from each area for which the student is seeking credit, upon successful completion of the course.
 These faculty experts will review the portfolio and determine if and how much academic credit is to be granted, as well as whether the credit should be given for a specific course, or for non- course-specific credit.
 The consensus recommendation of the reviewers must be approved by the department chair(s) and dean(s) of the college(s) concerned, and then will be forwarded to the Office of the Registrar to transcript recommended credit.

-The portfolio development course, IDST 250, may be repeated for a maximum of three credits.
-The total number of Prior Learning credits applied toward a WKU credential cannot exceed a quarter of the total hours in the credential.
-For additional information, please contact: the School of Professional Studies at (270) 745-8973 or visit www.wku.edu/pla.
+The total number of credits earned through portfolio evaluation applied toward a WKU credential cannot exceed a quarter of the total hours in the credential.
+For additional information, visit www.wku.edu/pla.

 Alternative Forms of Credits for Prior Learning